-There were no options granted during the financial year by the Trustee-Manager to any person to take up unissued units in the Trust.
+There were no options granted during the financial year by the Trustee-Manager to any person to acquire unissued units in the Trust.

-No units have been issued during the financial year by virtue of the exercise of options to take up unissued units of the Trust.
+No units have been issued during the financial year by virtue of the exercise of options to acquire unissued units of the Trust.

-There were no unissued units of the Trust under option at the end of the financial year.
+There were no unissued units of the Trust under options at the end of the financial year.

-Report of the Trustee-Manager For the financial year ended 31 March 2021
+Report of the Trustee-Manager For the financial year ended 31 March 2022

-Audit and Risk Management committee
+Audit and Risk Management Committee